Mr-Sithel/XIVision/README.md

 ## Changes
 This is compressed with 7zip.
 Uncompress using that and copy the ROM folders to your FFXI directory choosing yes when prompted to overwrite any files.
 Make backups if you so choose, I'm not responsible for currupted dats.
+- Removed old Menu and Icon dats, there is only map dats in this pack
+- Use Pivot if available, this way has no chance of corrupting original FFXI files

 ### Private Sever Installation
 | Bit | Horizon XI Location |